 At the start of the year, annual cost-of-living adjustments and other scheduled gains led wages to jump by pennies to a dollar for workers across 20 states: Alaska, Arizona, Arkansas, California, Colorado, Florida, Illinois, Maine, Maryland, Massachusetts, Minnesota, Missouri, Montana, New Jersey, New Mexico, New York, Ohio, South Dakota, Vermont and Washington.

-Some retailers have hiked pay and benefits in an attempt to attract and retain workers — perhaps as well as incentivize them to return to work amid the COVID-19 pandemic.
+Some retailers have hiked pay and benefits in an attempt to attract and workers — perhaps as well as incentivize them to return to work amid the COVID-19 pandemic.
 Others, however, raised wages as part of previously announced plans.
+The pandemic has brought about huge labor shortages plaguing the United States.
+Many companies aim to combat this issue by raising their starting pay.
+Here, a list of some of the highest-paid retail jobs.

 As of Jan.
 1, 2022, the crafts chain store will up its pay to $18.50 an hour for full-time workers.